 Social Business Competition is structured as a course which provides experiential learning and uses a gamification approach to enhance students’ learning experience.
 Participating students will learn how to use market mechanisms to address social challenges, leverage on a social collective mindset, collaborate with various stakeholders, and develop their business idea into a real business.
 This competition offers a win-win platform that allows for bottom-up development.

 The amount of work required from participating students is equivalent to what is required from a 3-credit course.
 Therefore, you may integrate this competition into your curriculum and may award participating students with course credits according to your institution’s policy.

 Complete SBC online application at http://socialbusinesscreation.hec.ca/get-involved/register-as-a-competing-team/

 What is the process of registration?

-After you have completed the online application (which will be open between January and February 2017), you will receive a confirmation letter from the organizers.
+After you have completed the online application, you will receive a confirmation letter from the organizers.